Alireza-Amani/ispt_heat_scraper/README.md

 * Uses the `transformers` library to
     - Summarize the project description (Google's Pegasus model)
     - Extract keywords from the project description (VLT5 model)

+## Documentation

+For an overview of the project, please see the [Project Documentation](docs/ProjectOverview.md).

 ## Installation